-Brian Rayback focuses his practice on environmental law, with expertise in all aspects of water, air, natural resources, solid waste, and land use regulation.
+Brian Rayback focuses his practice on environmental and land use law, with expertise in all aspects of water, air, natural resources, solid waste, and zoning regulation.

 Brian provides cost-effective, strategic advice on project permitting, enforcement matters, appeals of agency decisions, regulatory compliance, and legislative issues for property developers and owners, trade associations, utilities, construction companies, and industrial and manufacturing facilities.
 He regularly appears before federal, state, and local boards and agencies to assist clients in navigating the complex and often overlapping array of environmental and land use regulations.

 Brian is the Chair of Pierce Atwood's Environmental Practice Group and its interdisciplinary Land Use Team.
 Prior to joining Pierce Atwood in 1999, Brian was a law clerk for Justice Paul Rudman and Justice Susan Calkins of the Maine Supreme Judicial Court.

 Honors & Distinctions